The History of St. Mary-Sacred Heart School

-At present, St. Mary-Sacred Heart School serves approximately ten parishes with 275 students in pre-kindergarten through grade eight.
+At present, St. Mary-Sacred Heart School serves approximately ten parishes with 225 students in pre-kindergarten through grade eight.
 The present principal is the seventh since the merger and the fifth lay person.
-A consolidated school board continues to be made up of members of the three major parishes of the North Attleboro area.
 The staff consists entirely of lay teachers.

 It is the mission of St. Mary-Sacred Heart School to provide its students with a quality Catholic education.
 We strive to create a Christian Community that allows each student to develop his/her personal potential.
 With emphasis on social responsibility and respect for others, we prepare our students to meet the challenges of today’s diverse world.